Awards for Faculty/Student Mentored Research

 Each winner will also receive a certificate of achievement.

-All presentations must be placed in designated display areas of the Douglas O. Blaney Lobby of the Creative Arts Center for one week during April 2019.
+All presentations must be placed in designated display areas of the Douglas O. Blaney Lobby of the Creative Arts Center from the evening of March 24 through April 2, 2020.

 - Presentations must be mounted to the display area using nonpermanent, removable